CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 ## Status Effects
 - **Blind:** You suffer a Penalty Die when making Power Rolls targeting other characters.
 - **Burning:** At the start of your turn, you take 1d4 ENR damage.
-You or another character can end this effect as an action.
+You or another adjacent character can end this effect as an action.
+- **Bleeding:** At the start of your turn, you take 1d4 PHS damage.
+This effect ends when you receieve any healing.
 - **Grappled:** You are immobilized and are moved along with the character grappling you.
 As an action, you can attempt to escape by making a MIG or AGI roll that the grappling character can resist with Might.
 - **Immobilized:** Your speed is 0.
+If you are knocked down, you can not get back up.
 - **Knocked Down:** You are slowed.
 You can end this effect as a quick action, but do not regain your lost movement.
 - **Slowed:** Your speed is reduced by half.
 - **Stunned:** You are unable to act.